KashifTechie/DjJANGO-CONCEPTS/Redis.md

 ### 🔧 Useful Functions with Examples

+These helper functions are part of `django_rq` and provide direct access to the core components involved in job queuing and scheduling.
+Here's what each one does and when you should use them:

 Each of the following examples demonstrates key functionality using:

 * `get_queue()` – for enqueueing tasks